Healthdirect Free Australian health advice you can count on.

 What causes heart failure?

-For information on how COVID-19 affects the heart, visit this page on the Victor Chang Cardiac Research Institute website.
+For information on how COVID-19 affects the heart, visit the Victor Chang Cardiac Research Institute website.

 How is heart failure diagnosed?

-Your doctor will typically begin by assessing your symptoms, asking about your family history and performing a physical examination.
+Your doctor will ask about your symptoms and your family medical history, and perform a physical examination.

 • electrocardiogram (ECG): electrical leads are placed on your chest, arms and legs to record the electrical signals travelling through your heart muscle